-The controls may become hot when the stove is in operation, use glove provided to adjust the controls when the stove is hot.
+The air controls will become hot when the stove is in operation, use tool or glove provided to adjust the controls when the stove is hot.

 RECOMMENDED FUELS

 All fuels should be stored under cover and kept as dry as possible prior to use.